rtous/pti-ruben/REST_API/README.md

 [(help for those wanting to use their own computers (through Docker))](./../docker.md)

-#### 1.1.1 Booting the machine
+#### 1.1.1 Booting the machine (Operating Systems room)

-Conventional room: Select a 64-bit Linux image and login with your credentials.

-Operating Systems room: Select the latest Ubuntu imatge with credentials user=alumne and pwd:=sistemes
+Select the latest Ubuntu imatge with credentials user=alumne and pwd:=sistemes

 #### 1.1.2 Prerequisites